DSG-UniFE/ruby-erv/README.md

 ## Installation

+### Stable version

+You can get the stable version of ruby-erv by installing the erv gem from
+RubyGems:

+    gem install erv

+### Development version

-I have not released ruby-erv on RubyGems, yet.
-For the moment, if you want to try it just place this line:
+If you want to try the development version of ruby-erv, instead, just place this line:

 ```ruby
 gem 'erv', git: 'https://github.com/mtortonesi/ruby-erv.git'